 And I can help guide you.

 I am deeply honored and incredibly grateful to finally share the first-ever Reiki Healing 101 course.
-This class was created by me, strengthened by my tribe at MindBodyGreen and is intended for you if you're ready to take your life to a new place of healing, shifting and uplifting.
+This class was created by me, strengthened by my family at MindBodyGreen and is intended for you if you're ready to take your life to a new place of healing, shifting and uplifting.
 It has everything I have learned, all that I practice, guided meditations, exercises to propel deeper connection and life reminders to get you connected on even the toughest days.

 Want to dive deeper into reiki basics?
 Check out the class I created in partnership with MindBodyGreen.